 You can also go directly to the Screening Form.

 Becoming a donor is an amazing step and could help many babies across Scotland.
 Your own baby is the priority, so we only take milk that is truly surplus to your baby’s needs.
 The age limit for donation is around two.
 We can also take stored milk that is less than 90 days old.

 Who can donate milk?

 Although you are donating breast milk, it’s similar to becoming a blood donor and there are only a few things that would stop you donating.
-There is a screening process and we can do this by email or post.
-The health and lifestyle questionnaire does include questions about your medical history, lifestyle and diet.
+There is a screening process which includes questions about your medical history, lifestyle and diet.

 You can donate milk if:

 - you are breast feeding or expressing for your own baby

 - you are and remain in good health